Delve.ai

 Each buyer has different demographic attributes, goals, challenges, needs, interests, and behavior traits.

-You can use market segmentation to zero in on your niche audience segments and hyper-personalize your marketing efforts.
+You can use marketing segmentation to zero in on your niche audience segments and hyper-personalize your marketing efforts.
 Companies can further utilize it in brand marketing and product positioning, finding better ways to connect with their prospects.

 In this article, we discuss the major types of market segmentation, their key benefits along with examples that will help you understand your target market.